IlyaSolomatin/MetaInit/README.md

 # MetaInit
-This repository is dedicated to research on initialization of machine learning algorithms with hyperparameters which are learned from metafeatures describing the dataset.
+This repository is dedicated to the research on initialization of machine learning algorithms with hyperparameters which are learned from metafeatures describing the dataset.

 The pipeline of the research is made as follows: